-The contact information of the department manager in charge of the contract at the overseas research institution should be written in the R&D proposal (R&D implementation structure (Form 4-2)).
 Please submit the prescribed form separately designated by JST showing that you, as a research and development institution (department manager in charge of the contract), have approved each clause in the contract before the interview screening (the secretariat will contact you during the selection process).
-The form will be posted on the call information page (https://www.jst.go.jp/kisoken/cronos/koubo/index.html) later.

-Please also refer to "3.6 Research and development institution responsibilities" It is also necessary to be able to understand the intellectual property rights and other achievements of the entire research team, including overseas research groups.
+Please also refer to "3.6 Research institution responsibilities" It is also necessary to be able to understand the intellectual property rights and other achievements of the entire research team, including overseas research groups.
 In addition, if a research contract cannot be concluded within the adjustment period and it is difficult to implement the collaboration plan, the research will not be implemented.